How Much Compensation Can I Claim For Stress At Work?

 However, unlike the armed forces, there is no special Government operated body that deals with compensation claims made by emergency services members.
 They are treated purely as civilians in the eyes of the law for WRD claims.
 So, you will likely benefit from using our WRS claims service to help you get the compensation you deserve.

-Just because a company does not directly employ you, does not prevent you from claiming against them for work-related stress.
+Just because a company does not directly employ you, does not prevent you from making stress at work claims.
 When the Government changed tax legislation back in the late 1990s and introduced the IR35 laws, it was stated that any freelance or contract worker, who works for a single company in the long-term, will be treated as a regularly employed person for tax purposes.

 The U.K. Health & Safety Executive sets out strict legislative requirements when it comes to dealing with stress at work.